maritz/nohm/index_v2.md

 });
 ```

-You can find the documentation of the [built-in validations in the api](api/symbols/validators.html) or look directly [at the source code](https://github.com/maritz/nohm/blob/master/lib/validators.js).
+You can find the documentation of the built-in validations by looking directly [at the source code](https://github.com/maritz/nohm/blob/master/ts/universalValidators.js).
-// TODO: decide what to do with this...

 ##### Custom validations in extra files